wso2-attic/ballerina-integrator/README.md

 ## Observability
 Ballerina is by default observable.
 Meaning you can easily observe your services, resources, etc. Refer to [how-to-observe-ballerina-code](https://ballerina.io/learn/how-to-observe-ballerina-code/) for more information.
 However, observability is disabled by default via configuration.
 Observability can be enabled by adding following configurations to `ballerina.conf` file and starting the ballerina service using it.
-A sample configuration file can be found in `data-backed-service/guide/data_backed_service`.

 ```ballerina
 [b7a.observability]